uros-stegic/canx/README.md

 ## Usage

-Since Haskell development is in early stage, only front-end is being developed ATM.
+Since development is still in early stage, only front-end is being developed ATM.
 Untill back-end gets more serious,
-	  app is served via nodejs from `canx/client/canx-client/` folder with command:
+	  app should be served via nodejs from `canx/client/canx-client/` folder with command:
 ```
 npm start
 ```